barkadosh/RunTestsWithGithubActions/README.md

 # RunTestsWithGithubActions

-This repository contains all examples and notes for the GitHub Actions course.gi
+This repository contains all examples and notes for the GitHub Actions course.